-In August 2015, the Company's board of directors approved the 2015 Equity Incentive Award Plan, (the "2015 Plan"), which was effective in connection with the pricing of the IPO on September 30, 2015.
+In August 2015, the Company's board of directors approved the 2015 Equity Incentive Aware Plan, (the "2015 Plan"), which was effective in connection with the pricing of the IPO on September 30, 2015.
 The 2015 Plan provides for the granting of a variety of stock-based compensation awards, including stock options, stock appreciation rights, or SARs, restricted stock awards, restricted stock unit awards, deferred stock awards, dividend equivalent awards, stock payment awards, performance awards and other stock-based awards.
-The 2015 Plan is the successor to the 2008 Plan and the 800,478 options outstanding in the 2008 Plan at March 31, 2016 may be transferred to the 2015 Plan if awards thereunder terminate, expire or lapse for any reason without the delivery of shares to the holder thereof.
-Under the 2015 Plan, 1,671,800 shares of the Company's common stock were initially authorized and reserved for issuance.
-In March 2016, the Company's board of directors approved an increase of 1,041,527 shares available for grant pursuant to the 2015 Plan.
-Accordingly, a total of 3,513,805 shares have been authorized and reserved for issuance under the 2015 Plan at March 31, 2016.
+The 2015 Plan is the successor to the 2008 Plan and the 800,494 options outstanding in the 2008 Plan at September 29, 2015 may be transferred to the 2015 Plan if awards terminate, expire or lapse for any reason without the delivery of shares to the holder.
+Under the 2015 Plan, 1,671,800 shares of the Company's common stock will be initially reserved for issuance, and will be added to the outstanding shares transferred from the 2008 Plan for a total of 2,472,294 authorized for grant under the 2015 Plan at September 30, 2015.